anagha-google/cloud-composer-setup-foundations/01-modules/03-secure-cc2-iteration2-foundations.md

 # About

-This module covers configuring VPC-SC and PSC over and above the secure setup from the prior secure setup module.
+This module covers configuring VPC-SC over and above the secure setup from the prior secure setup module.
 <br>

 The following are the variabes we will use, execute the same in cloud shell scoped to your host project-